 So a shorter period means a higher frequency.

-Worked Example From A Sine Wave
+Worked Example: Reading A Sine Wave

 Consider a wave described by